epj-coastline/EPJ-Mirror-Application/client/README.md

 ### Coastline Server

 **Important**: The Coastline Client communicates with a RestAPI.
-Therefore you need to start the Coastline Server and Database on your local machine.
+Therefore you need to start the Coastline Server and database on your local machine.
 Otherwise you will face a similar error as following.

 ```
 ERROR: